-The increase in gross loan volume for the twelve months ended December 31, 2018, is attributed to increased demand for loans to finance real estate and equipment purchase, construction, and working capital.
+The increase in gross loan volume for the twelve months ended December 31, 2019, is primarily attributed to increased demand for loans to finance real estate and working capital.

 Over the past few years, the majority of the Association's growth has come from real estate mortgages, which make up over half of the Association's portfolio.
 Production and intermediate-term loans are also a substantial portion of the portfolio.
 The short-term portfolio, which is comprised heavily of working capital loans, normally reaches a peak balance in late summer and rapidly declines in the fall months as commodities are marketed and proceeds are applied to these loans.
-This rapid decline was not see late in 2018.
+While working capital loan balances were repaid in the fall, outstanding balances increased during December to prepay operating expenses for the coming season.

-During 2018, the Association continued buying loan participations within the System on a selective basis.
+During 2019, the Association continued buying loan participations within the System on a selective basis.
 This provides a means for the Association to spread credit concentration risk and realize non-patronage sourced interest and fee income.
-Loan balances for the participation portfolio have decreased in recent years as competition for quality credits has been strong.
+Despite the increase in loan balances for the participation portfolio in 2019, the portfolio has decreased over the last ten years as competition for quality credits has been strong.

 December 31,

-Loan Participations: 2018 2017 2016
+Loan Participations: 2019 2018 2017

-Participations Purchased

-FCS Institutions \$ 50,459 \$ 54,837 \$ 58,366
+Participations Purchased - FCS Institutions \$ 54,464 \$ 50,459 \$ 54,837

 Participations Sold - - -

-Total \$ 50,459 \$ 54,837 \$ 58,366
+Total \$ 54,464 \$ 50,459 \$ 54,837

-The Association did not have any loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2018.
+The Association did not have any loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests for the period ended December 31, 2019.

 The Association sells qualified long-term residential mortgage loans into the secondary market.
-For the years ended December 31, the Association originated loans for resale totaling \$38,515 in 2018, \$44,775 in 2017, and \$49,946 in 2016, which were sold into the secondary market.
+For the years ended December 31, the Association originated loans for resale totaling \$43,468 in 2019, \$38,515 in 2018, and \$44,775 in 2017, which were sold into the secondary market.